SelinkaLalabekyan/Project-S3-Documentation/README.md

 ML Model Summary: A summary table showing the Convolutional Neural Network (CNN) model architecture (layers, parameters) and initial training accuracy, verifying the technical feasibility of the ML component.

-ADA Compliance Checklist and Evidence of Adherence

-The Clarity Map platform adhered to core principles of the Web Content Accessibility Guidelines (WCAG 2.1) to ensure usability for individuals with disabilities.